awsdocs/aws-direct-connect-user-guide/doc_source/maximum_resiliency.md

 # Maximum resiliency<a name="maximum_resiliency"></a>

 You can achieve maximum resiliency for critical workloads by using separate connections that terminate on separate devices in more than one location \(as shown in the following figure\)\.
 This model provides resiliency against device, connectivity, and complete location failures\.
 The following figure shows both connections from each customer data center going to the same AWS Direct Connect locations\.
-You can optionally have each connection from a customer data center going to different Direct Connect locations\.
+You can optionally have each connection from a customer data center going to different locations\.

 ![\[Maximum Resiliency Model\]](http://docs.aws.amazon.com/directconnect/latest/UserGuide/images/dc-max-resiliency.png)